urbit/old-urbit.org/doc/hoon/lib/c.md

       |=  [a=bloq b=@ c=@]                                  ::  gate, bloq, 2 @ sample
       (div c (bex (mul (bex a) b)))                         ::  c / 2^(2^a * b)

-++rsh takes an atom 'c', and shifts its binary code over by 'b' number of bloqs of size 'a' to the right.
+++lsh takes a bloq a and atoms b and c. ++lsh produces c shifted 'b' bloqs of size 'a' to the right.

 ###Summary
 ++rsh [jetted arm]() which creates a dry %gold gate using [|=](), whose sample takes a [bloq]() and two atoms, [axil @](), labeled 'b' and 'c' with [=, the irregular form of ^=](). ++rsh divides 'c' by the result of [++bex]() of the product of [++bex]() of 'a' multiplied by 'b'.